Eurydia/notes-on-clean-programming-language/content/_index.md

 | guardB = expressionB
 ```

-However, the guard itself does not have access definitions within a its `with` block.
+However, the guard itself does not have access to definitions within its `with` block.

 ```
 // Language: Clean